liu-kan/gfm-rag/README.md

 ### Download datasets

-We are working on releasing the full training datasets.

-We have provided the testing split and an example of the training data in [here](https://drive.google.com/drive/folders/11xuSKD20c1X0bJRZRVvRc8ocW7wgX7Rw?usp=sharing).
+We have provided the testing split and full training data in [here](https://drive.google.com/drive/folders/11iTxDWtECnkGdiCkMlp0Mh2MFqItdvcY?usp=drive_link).

 Download the datasets and put them under the `data` directory.